baptvit/Artificial_Intelligence/README.md

 - Part 1 and 2 of DL Book https://www.deeplearningbook.org/
 - Siraj Raval https://www.youtube.com/watch?v=vOppzHpvTiQ&list=PL2-dafEMk2A7YdKv4XfKpfbTH5z6rEEj3

-## Kaggle Project #1
-- Try your best at a competition of your choice from [Kaggle](https://www.kaggle.com/competitions).
-- Use [Kaggle Learn](https://www.kaggle.com/learn/overview) as a helpful guide

-## Kaggle Project #2
-- Try your best at a competition of your choice from [Kaggle](https://www.kaggle.com/competitions).
-Make sure to add great documentation to your github repository!
-Github is the new resume.

 # Real-World Tools

 ## Databases (SQL + NoSQL)